mwilcome/wilcomeblog/content/blog/vbms-correspondence.md

 ## Facing the Monolith Monster

-Back at Booz Allen Hamilton, from September 2015 to March 2019, I took on a beast of a project: the *VBMS Correspondence Web Service*.
+Back at Booz Allen Hamilton, from September 2015 to March 2019, I took on a large project: the *VBMS Correspondence Web Service*.
 When I started, it was a mess—**20+ modules** tangled up in a hulking monolithic app, part of an even bigger system for the Veterans Affairs.
-My mission?
-Rip it apart, rebuild it, and make it work—*really work*—for vets needing their benefits.
+I had to rebuild it, and make it work for vets needing their benefits.
 Over the years, I led the charge to split it out into its own service, rewriting it as a lean **Jersey** and **Spring Boot** microservice, with a sprinkle of **Groovy** for good measure.
 The result?
 A streamlined powerhouse that churned out formatted PDF documents from requests, cutting through the VA’s correspondence chaos.

 ---